Akash-Sharma-1/blog/_posts/2019-07-19-MarkDown101-and-how-to-use-them-in-your-website.md

 tags: [Jekyll, Markdown]
 ---

-This post is a basic cheat-sheet on how to write a markdown based document with proper syntax and formatting.
+>This post is a basic cheat-sheet on how to write a markdown based document with proper syntax and formatting.
 Markdown is an easy-to-remember which is just a lightweight markup language with plain text formatting syntax.
-We will also explore on how to extend upon its capabilities to work in web page just like this one ! :P
+We will also explore on how to extend upon its capabilities to work in web page just like this one !

 ## Chose an Editor for markdown based language